ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-Lets review and understand the code.
-First, we have the `OnNotification` resolver which represents our subscription root resolver.
-In this case we are just passing through the message object.
+Let's review and understand the code.
+First, we have the `OnNotification` resolver, representing our subscription root resolver.
+In this case, we are just passing through the message object.

-Next, we have the `CreateOnNotificationUpdateStream` which represents our event stream.
-If we look at our stream object we can see that first check if there are any notifications for the current user, if there are notifications we will yield return a new `NotificationUpdate`.
-The client is able to request from this initial event object how many unread notifications are there for the user.
+Next, we have the `CreateOnNotificationUpdateStream` method, representing our event stream.
+If we look at our stream object, we can see that it first checks if there are any notifications for the current user.
+If there are notifications, we will return a new `NotificationUpdate`.

-After this initial message we will subscribe to the notification topic for this specific user on our internal pub/sub system.
+After this initial message, we will subscribe to the notification topic for this specific user on our internal PubSub-system.

-The interesting part here is that with the nice concept of an event stream we can yield initial messages or missed messages before we begin reading from the actual pub/sub stream.
+The interesting part here is that with the nice concept of an event stream, we can yield initial messages or missed messages before we begin reading from the actual event stream.

 :::info

-`ITopicEventSender` and `ITopicEventReceiver` are abstractions for the internal pub/sub system of **Hot Chocolate**.
-We registered these two service when we added the in-memory subscription system.
+`ITopicEventSender` and `ITopicEventReceiver` are abstractions for the internal PubSub-system of **Hot Chocolate**.
+We registered these two services when we added the in-memory PubSub-system

 ```csharp
 builder.Services